csiro-robotics/dynamixel_interface/readme.md

 Dynamixel Interface Controller.
 Provides a simple abstracted interface that can control many dynamixels across multiple serial ports using only two topics.

+## IMPROVING DRIVER PERFORMANCE

+This driver is designed with goal of achieveing the maximum possible loop rate for a given configuration of dynamixels.
+To that end, there are three key optimisations that we recommend :

+### Baud rate

+The baud rate used to communicate on the bus directly affects the maximum achieveable loop rate on the bus.
+A higher loop rate will result in faster update rates but can reduce the noise the bus can tolerate, for most applications the recommended baud rate is the maximum of 3Mbps.

+### Return delay time

+The return delay time is a parameter on the dynamixels that sets the amount of delay in microseconds before they respond to a packet, by default this value is quite large (250, which equates to 500 microseconds).
+Lowering this value will reduce the total round-trip time for any comms on the bus.
+It is recommended to set this value very low (tested at 5, or 10 microseconds).

+Both the above values will need to be configured PRIOR TO OPERATION using the dynamixel wizard available from robotis.

-## A NOTE ON FTDI USB INTERFACES FOR SERIAL COMMUINICATIONS
+### FTDI DRIVER LATENCY FOR SERIAL COMMUINICATIONS

-since 16.04, the default latency_timer value for the ftdi driver was changed from 1ms to 16ms.
-This value significantly affects the speed the driver will be able to communicate with the dynamixels, resulting in very low achievable loop rates.
-To correct this, a script is included that can change a serial port into 'low latency' mode, which requires the installation of the setserial command:
+Since 16.04, the default latency_timer value for the ftdi usb driver was changed from 1ms to 16ms.
+This value represents how long the kernel driver waits before passing data up to the user application.
+It significantly affects the speed the driver will be able to communicate with the dynamixels, resulting in very low achievable loop rates.
+To correct this, a script is included that can change a serial port into 'low latency' mode (a latency_timer value of 1), which requires the installation of the setserial command:

 ```bash